Open, landscaped or yard-like environment

-It is common in forested settings for large trees to be in more advanced states of decline and for there to be many potentially unnoticed, healthy seedlings regenerating in the understory.
+It is common in forested settings for large trees to be in more advanced states of decline; however, there may be many potentially unnoticed, healthy seedlings regenerating in the understory.
 In general forested settings tend to have more trees of different size classes and differing states of health.
 In these situations you may pick and choose which trees you want to treat and how.
 Some reasons you may choose to treat only some of your trees:

 1. Cost: If treating every tree is too expensive you may choose to treat only some trees